 When something feels unsettled in my life or business, and I get a little intuitive nudge that Somethin' ain't right, I turn to my internal GPS for guidance.
 Here's how it works: I close my eyes, I ask a question about whatever is going on, and then I wait.
 Within seconds, visions start to appear, coded in symbolism that I can interpret for meaning, and the way forward becomes clear.
 (Is this not how everyone makes business decisions??)

 So when I started to have one of those feelings a few months ago, I went inward.
 I had a vision of my hand holding a ripe apple.
 When I blinked, the apple was just a core.
-Then I blinked again, and it was five seeds, sitting the palm of my hand and ready for planting.
+Then I blinked again, and it was five seeds, sitting in the palm of my hand and ready for planting.
 I thought the message was clear: it's time to plant new seeds!
 Sew some new ideas and let new work blossom out into the world.
 I felt hopeful about the future, felt sure that whatever was next would be fruitful.
 So why was that vision followed by the most frustrating, stagnant, anxiety-ridden months I've had in ten years of running my business?

 A couple weeks ago, on a really challenging day, I went to see a friend for a tarot reading.
 The first card she pulled for me was “Decay,”and what she told me was this: “It's time to compost some parts of your life.
 Eventually, compost turns into rich soil at the bottom, but in the beginning it just looks like a bunch of eggshells and melon rinds.
 Give it time.”

 Over the last couple years, I've trimmed a lot of practices and ideas that didn't work for me anymore.
-I said no to projects that weren't right, I got clear on my pricing, I let go of some patterns of unnecessary overwork to create more space and less stress.
+I said no to projects that weren't right, I got clear on my pricing, I let go of patterns of unnecessary overwork to create more space and less stress.
 So why was I still struggling?
 Because even though I had made some big and often brave decisions to create a healthier business, I hadn't taken any time to let these changes integrate—I hadn't given the eggshells and melon rinds time to decompose.

 Composting is not a sexy part of the growing process.
 It is messy.
 It's literally just turning over piles of scraps and waiting for them to transform into something new.
 WHAT.
 A. METAPHOR.
 Is this not the exact phase in the creative process that we most want to skip over?
 The part where we are knee-deep in the stuff we've realized no longer works for us, and we're just waiting for something to change?
 It is also one of the most essential phases.
-Without that time of rest, without tending those parts of our lives and practices that are ready to decay, there would be no fertile ground for new ideas.
+Without this time of rest, without tending those parts of our lives and practices that are ready to decay, there would be no fertile ground for new ideas.